-IT Due Diligence – convincing investors.
+Technology Due Diligence – convincing investors.

-For example, there is the well established and regarded Global Private Equity report from Bain & Co. this year (2022), which has an in-depth section asking (Investors) Is Your Tech Due Diligence Good Enough?
+For example, the well-established and regarded Global Private Equity report from Bain & Co. this year (2022) has an in-depth section asking (Investors) Is Your Tech Due Diligence Good Enough?

 And not to be biassed towards one of the significant firms, here are other documents: